nehtepreeti/swift-style-guide/README.markdown

 }
 ```

-* Long lines should be wrapped at around 70 characters.
-A hard limit is intentionally not specified.

 * Avoid trailing whitespaces at the ends of lines.

 * Add a single newline character at the end of each file.

 ## Comments

-When they are needed, use comments to explain **why** a particular piece of code does something.
+- When they are needed, use comments to explain why a particular piece of code does something.
 Comments must be kept up-to-date or deleted.

-Avoid block comments inline with code, as the code should be as self-documenting as possible. _Exception: This does not apply to those comments used to generate documentation._

-Avoid the use of C-style comments (`/* ... */`).
-Prefer the use of double- or triple-slash.
+- Comments should be answering some form of "why?" question.
+Anything else should be explainable by the code itself, or not written at all
+- The best comment is the ones you don't need.
+If you have to write one be sure to explain the rationale behind the code, not just to simply state the obvious

 ## Classes and Structures